 Education Benefits for Veterans in Oklahoma

-In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Oklahoma veterans’ benefits programs for education in 2018 and 2019.
+In addition to federal programs such as the GI Bill, veterans benefits programs are provided by the state of Oklahoma.
+The following are the Oklahoma veterans’ benefits programs for education.

 Oklahoma National Guard Scholarship

-Find colleges in Oklahoma with our School Finder.
-Use the filters to sort schools by state.
+> Find VA-approved colleges and universities in Oklahoma with our School Finder.

 Employment Benefits for Veterans in Oklahoma